 If you are thinking of moving to Portugal, there are some fantastic locations to call home.
-And with each one offering its own unique character and charm, there’s somewhere to suit all tastes and preferences.
+And with each one offering its own unique character and charm, there are housing options to suit all tastes and preferences.
 Whether you want to live in the heart of a bustling city or enjoy laid-back life by the sea, here are some of the best places to live in Portugal as an expat.

 With its iconic cobbled streets and beautiful ancient architecture, Lisbon is an obvious draw for many expats moving to Portugal.
-Situated on the Southwest Coast, the nation’s capital offers a diverse range of lifestyles across its various neighborhoods; from bustling shopping districts and thriving nightlife hubs to cozy local quarters and scenic coastal spots.
+Situated on the southwest coast, the nation’s capital offers a diverse range of lifestyles across the various Lisbon neighborhoods; from bustling shopping districts and thriving nightlife hubs to cozy local quarters and scenic coastal spots.
 It is also home to some of Portugal’s most famous landmarks; including the 11th-century São Jorge Castle and the 16th-century Torre de Belém.
 These historical delights, coupled with the numerous cafés, restaurants, and shops on offer, attract millions of tourists each year; therefore, you might want to choose your neighborhood carefully.

-With good public transport links, it is easy to navigate the city and enjoy the various local attractions on offer.
+With good public transport links and a vibrant local labor market, it is easy to navigate the city and enjoy the various local attractions on offer.
 And with a temperate maritime climate that brings hot and dry summers and mild winters, it ticks many boxes for sun-seeking expats.

 Situated 10km south of the Spanish border, the small rural town of Chaves – which means “key” – is a historical gateway into Portugal.
 It is famous for its many spas and thermal baths which are believed to have healing properties.
 The bathhouses in Caldas da Rainha, for instance, have been used to treat various ailments since Roman times.
 The site is now a modern thermal complex, complete with a green park and several bars.
 Chaves also boasts fantastic architecture dating back to Roman times and is home to two 17th-century fortresses and a tall tower that marks the remains of Chaves Castle.